XiaoxiaoRen-SJSU/fa18-202-two-plus-two/ProjectJournal/ProjectJournal_XiaoxiaoRen.md

 * XP Core Value I keep:

-  **Feedback** : Provide feedback to each other about UML diagrams and Ad video.
+  **Feedback** : Provide feedback to each other about UML diagrams and Ad video.